Schedule

 By the time you feel pain, the problem may have progressed.
 That’s why it’s important to keep up with routine visits—before discomfort starts.

-A routine preventive dental cleaning removes plaque and tartar from above the gumline and helps maintain a healthy mouth.
+A routine hygiene visit (a regular dental cleaning) removes plaque and tartar from above the gumline and helps maintain a healthy mouth.

 Good daily habits make a big difference.